amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/12-DataanalyticsLifecycle/recap_teamwork2.md

-# Review: Check Your Understanding of Last Sessions's Material

-Please review the questions below and try to answer them as a team.
-Open the workbooks you created during last week’s sessions and exercises, and refer to your notes or dashboards to help jog your memory.

----
-# Review: Check Your Understanding of Last Week's Material
+# Review: Check Your Understanding of Last Sessions' Material

 Please review the questions below and discuss them as a team.
 Open the workbooks you created last week and revisit your dashboards or visualizations to recall key concepts.

 ---

-## Day 8: Recap & Practice
+## Recap & Practice
 - What were the key Tableau concepts we reviewed from the previous weeks?
 - How do parameters, filters, and calculated fields work together to create interactivity?
 - Why are dashboard design principles important for clear communication?
-- Complete the **Millennial vs Baby Boomer Employment** exercise to reinforce your understanding.
+- Complete the **Millennial vs Baby Boomer Employment** exercise with
+  - LOD calculations to analyze metrics at generation or state level.
+  - Sets and combined sets to highlight or filter specific industries, states, or cohorts.
+  - Animations to visualize changes over time dynamically.
+  - Extensions such as Sankey diagrams or other custom visualizations to explore flows between industries and generations.
+  - Dashboards and stories to combine multiple visualizations and create interactive analysis.
+  - Encourage users to review ethical visualization practices while building and interpreting their visualizations.

 ---

-## Day 9: LODs and Sets
+## LODs and Sets
 - What is a Level of Detail (LOD) expression and why is it used?
 - How do FIXED, INCLUDE, and EXCLUDE differ in LOD calculations?
 - What is a Set in Tableau and how is it different from a Group?